phetsims/geometric-optics/doc/implementation-notes.md

 # Optical Object

 In geometric optics, an **object** is anything that can be viewed.
-Since that term conflicts with the name of JavaScript's `Object` class, we use **optical object** in the code where there is potential for confusion.=
+Since that term conflicts with the name of JavaScript's `Object` class, we use **optical object** in the code where there is potential for confusion.

 Three types of optical object are implemented in this sim:
 * Arrow: the most common representation used in geometric optics courses